 Tremenheere Sculpture Gardens – art installations are woven through exotic and sub-tropical plants in the valley, wood and stream.
 Lime Tree Café provides locally sourced fresh and seasonal snacks and dishes.
 Gallery, shop and deli.
 Nr Gulval, Penzance TR20 8YL

 Trewidden Garden – 15-acre garden including a large camellia and magnolia collection. rare and champion trees and shrubs as well as plant sales and refreshments.
 Buryas Bridge, Penzance TR20 8TT

 Tregwainton – 25 acres with spectacular views across Mount’s Bay.
 Wooded paths, a stream, and a magnificent series of walled gardens full of many unusual species bought back by intrepid plant explorers and then hybridised.
 Children’s trails and tearoom.
 (National Trust).
 Madron, near Penzance, Cornwall, TR20 8RZ

-Mount Edgcumbe Country Park – Restored to 18th century splendour, the house was home to the Earls of Mount Edgcumbe for 400 years and set in some 865 acres of parkland on the Rame Peninsula.
-The Grade 1 listed gardens include English, Italian, French, American and New Zealand along with a deer park.
+Mount Edgcumbe Country Park – Restored to 18th-century splendour, the house was home to the Earls of Mount Edgcumbe for 400 years and is set in some 865 acres of parkland on the Rame Peninsula.
+The Grade 1 listed gardens include English, Italian, French, American and New Zealand, along with a deer park.
 Wonderful woodland and coastal walks, several tearooms and restaurant, Adventure Segway and Disc Golf.
 Cremyll, Torpoint, PL10 1HZ